List of Major League Baseball games played outside the United States and Canada: Canceled games

 In May 2019, MLB announced that the Chicago Cubs and St. Louis Cardinals would play a two-game series in London in June 2020, to be known as the 2020 MLB London Series.
 Additionally, in December 2019, the league announced that the Arizona Diamondbacks and San Diego Padres would play a two-game series in Mexico City in April 2020.
 These would have been the first regular-season MLB games in Mexico City.
 Both of these series were cancelled due to the COVID-19 pandemic.

+MLB had planned to host games at the Stade de France, just outside Paris, starting in 2025.
+MLB canceled its 2025 Paris series due to being unable to find a promoter for the event and because of scheduling issues that made it impractical to build a field to MLB's standards at the stadium.
+Plans to hold games during the 2025 season in Mexico City, Mexico, and San Juan, Puerto Rico, which were part of the 2022 collective bargaining agreement, were abandoned in November 2024.
+MLB cancelled its 2026 London series between the Toronto Blue Jays and New York Yankees on June 13 and 14 due to scheduling issues with West Ham Stadium and Fox's previous 2026 FIFA World Cup broadcast commitments.

 Games played in Puerto Rico

 Estadio Hiram Bithorn in San Juan, Puerto Rico, has hosted 49 MLB games since 2001.
 As Puerto Rico is a United States commonwealth, these games are not included in the above table.

 The Montreal Expos played 43 "home" games at Estadio Hiram Bithorn during 2003 and 2004.

 Excluding Expos games, below is a list of neutral-site games played in Puerto Rico:

 In August 2019, MLB announced a three-game series between the New York Mets and Miami Marlins at Estadio Hiram Bithorn to be played in April 2020.
-However, this series was cancelled due to the COVID-19 pandemic.
+This series was cancelled due to the COVID-19 pandemic.